tktchurch/CongregationKit/Sources/CongregationKit/CongregationKit.docc/Documentation.md

 ## Overview

-`CongregationKit` provides a modern, async/await-based interface for accessing and managing church member and seeker data via Salesforce.
+`CongregationKit` provides a modern, async/await-based interface for accessing and managing church member, seeker, and file data via Salesforce.
 It is dedicated to The King's Temple Church (TKT Church), but is also modular and extensible for use by other churches or organizations seeking robust, type-safe data models and protocols.

-- **Modular Models:** Member and seeker data are split into sub-structs for clarity and extensibility.
+- **Modular Models:** Member, seeker, and file data are split into sub-structs for clarity and extensibility.
 - **Protocols:** All major data domains conform to protocols for type-safe, extensible access.
 - **Field Expansion:** Field expansion lets you fetch only the data you need, improving performance and clarity (for members).
+- **File Management:** Secure file download capabilities with proper metadata extraction.
 - **Async/Await:** All API calls are async/await and concurrency-safe (`Sendable`).
 - **Cross-Platform:** Works on macOS and iOS, and is ready for both server-side (Vapor/Hummingbird) and app use.
 - **Production-Ready:** Secure, well-documented, and tested for real-world church data.